My wife had been gently asking about “our” conservatory for a long time.

 Within days we were headed back to Minnesota with a bonafide, “As seen at the Chelsea Flower Show in London” conservatory following after us in a big shipping container on one of those huge ships.

-By the time the conservatory arrived in Burnsville, we had already torn off the old deck and put in new foundations.
+By the time the conservatory arrived we had already torn off the old deck and put in new foundations.
 It became a family affair with everyone gathering together to make a memorable event of the whole unpacking, assembling and finishing process.
 Each one had a special hand in creating our perfect conservatory.
 Even the toddler grandchildren contributed to the fun (see the arrow pointing to the heavy equipment on the gravel pile).

 Our conservatory has everything.
 Here is just a partial list of features: